top of page

 What is Trauma?

-According to the National Institutes of Health, a traumatic event is a shocking, frightening, dangerous, or violent event that can affect someone physically or emotionally.
-Traumatic experiences can initiate strong emotions and physical reactions that can persist long after the event, which can eventually lead to physical or mental diseases.
+According to the National Institutes of Health, a traumatic event is a shocking, frightening, dangerous, or violent encounter that can initiate strong physical and/or emotional reactions persisting long after the event, which can eventually lead to physical or mental diseases.

 What is Stress?

-According to the National Institutes of Health, "stress is a physical and emotional reaction that people experience as they encounter challenges in life."
-Stress triggers a cascade of hormonal reactions in the body that produce the fight-or-flight response (the non-specific response of the body to any demand for change).
+According to the National Institutes of Health, stress is a physical and/or emotional reaction that people experience as they encounter challenges in life.
 These physiological reactions can influence nutritional habits in several ways.

 Trauma is stress, stress is trauma.